-The Chase Freedom Unlimited has slightly above average benefits for a card with no annual fee.
+The Chase Freedom Unlimited has slightly above average benefits for a card with no annual fee, which is notable considering a lot of card issuers are slashing extra perks.
 It beats just about every no-annual-fee card from Citi, among other issuers.
-The two big benefits to get excited about here are purchase protection and extended warranty protection.
+Here are some of the benefits to get excited about:

 - Purchase protection: This benefit covers new purchases against damage or theft for 120 days after purchase.
 That includes cell phones and other electronics.
 There is a limit of $500 per claim and $50,000 per account.

 - Extended warranty: This benefit gives you an additional year of warranty coverage for eligible purchases.
 If you buy something with a warranty of three years or less, you’ll be happy to have this coverage as a backup plan.

 Like virtually all credit cards in the U.S., the Chase Freedom Unlimited features $0 fraud liability.
 If someone uses your card without your permission, just call Chase, and they’ll remove the transactions from your statement and investigate it.